groupdocs-assembly/GroupDocs.Assembly-for-Java/Docs/content/assembly/java/developer-guide/advanced-usage/working-with-chart-reports-scatter/scatter-chart-in-word-processing-document.md

 ---
-id: scatter-chart-in-presentation-document
+id: scatter-chart-in-word-processing-document
-url: assembly/java/scatter-chart-in-presentation-document
+url: assembly/java/scatter-chart-in-word-processing-document
-title: Scatter Chart in Presentation Document
+title: Scatter Chart in Word Processing Document
-weight: 3
+weight: 1
 description: ""
 keywords:
 productName: GroupDocs.Assembly for Java
 hideChildren: False
 ---
-{{< alert style="info" >}}In this article, we will use GroupDocs.Assembly to generate a Scatter Chart report in Presentation Document format.{{< /alert >}}{{< alert style="info" >}}The code uses some of the objects defined in [The Business Layer](https://docs.groupdocs.com/assembly/java/the-business-layer/).{{< /alert >}}
+{{< alert style="info" >}}In this article, we will use GroupDocs.Assembly to generate a Scatter Chart report in Word Processing Document format.{{< /alert >}}{{< alert style="info" >}}The code uses some of the objects defined in [The Business Layer](https://docs.groupdocs.com/assembly/java/the-business-layer/).{{< /alert >}}

-## Scatter Chart in Microsoft PowerPoint Document
+## Scatter Chart in Microsoft Word Document

 ### Creating a Scatter Chart

-Please following below steps to create Scatter Chart in MS PowerPoint 2013:
+Please follow below to create Scatter Chart in MS Word 2013:

 1. Click in the document where you want to insert the chart, click the "Insert" tab, and then click "Chart" in the illustrations group to open the "Insert Chart" dialog box.
 2. Select "XY (Scatter)".
 3. Preview "Scatter" and press OK to insert the chart and Worksheet template to your document.
 4. Edit the Worksheet with your data to update the chart.
-See [Chart Data (Excel)]({{< ref "assembly/java/developer-guide/working-with-chart-reports-scatter/scatter-chart-in-presentation-document.md" >}})
+See [Chart Data (Excel)](https://docs.groupdocs.com/assembly/java/scatter-chart-in-word-processing-document/#adding-syntax-to-be-evaluated-by-groupdocsassembly-engine).
 5. Save the template.

 ### Reporting Requirement